WallarooLabs/wally/book/python/using-connectors.md

 ./wallaroo/connectors/udp_source --application-module celsius --connector celsius_feed --celsius_feed-host 127.0.0.1 --celsius_feed-port 6789
 ```

-In this example, we are running a UDP source for our application whic listens to a UDP socket on 127.0.0.1 port 6789 and forwards the data in each packet to wallaroo as a message.
+In this example, we are running a UDP source for our application which listens to a UDP socket on 127.0.0.1 port 6789 and forwards the data in each packet to wallaroo as a message.

 Since the included connector scripts are self-contained, feel free to copy it over to your application tree to use them directly and make path management a little easier.